Hey, folks, Coco up at rushlimbaugh.com is going to link to that map I was just talking about.

 We've only got one more hour to go in today's excursion.

-And uh interesting story here.
+And interesting story here.

 This is the politico.

-Trump Posse browbeats Hill Republicans.
+Trump posse browbeats Hill Republicans.

 Don't know if this is true or not either.